-During hair and makeup, a time when the artist must get closer than 6 ft, the makeup artist will wear a disposable medical procedure mask.
-Additionally, the makeup artist will wear a clean cape, as well as provide you with a clean cape to wear.
+During hair and makeup, a time when the artist must get closer than 6 ft, the makeup artist will wear a KN95 mask.
+Additionally, the makeup artist will provide you with a disposable cape to wear.

 During the photo shoot, I sometimes make a hands-on adjustments to move hair or help you attach garter straps.
 I will do a lot less of that and do more talking you through it.
 And certainly, if you don’t want any adjustments at all, just say the word… Meaning, let me know “I’m following the no hands rule right now” and I will totally respect the distance between us.

 Reminders will be in the studio